Bengal: Festivals

-For Bengali Hindus, the major religious festivals include Durga Puja, Janmashtami and Rath Yatra.
-For Bengali Muslims, the major religious festivals are Eid al-Fitr, Eid al-Adha, Milad un Nabi, Muharram, and Shab-e-Barat.
+For Bengali Muslims, the major religious festivals are Eid al-Fitr, Eid al-Adha, Mawlid, Muharram, and Shab-e-Barat.
+For Bengali Hindus, the major religious festivals include Durga Puja, Kali Puja, Janmashtami and Rath Yatra.
 In honour of Bengali Buddhists and Bengali Christians, both Buddha's Birthday and Christmas are public holidays in the region.
 The Bengali New Year is the main secular festival of Bengali culture celebrated by people regardless of religious and social backgrounds.
+The biggest congregation in Bengal is the Bishwa ijtema, which is also the world's second largest Islamic congregation.
 Other Bengali festivals include the first day of spring and the Nabanna harvest festival in autumn.

 Media

-Bangladesh has a diverse, outspoken and privately owned press, with the largest circulated Bengali language newspapers in the world.
+Bangladesh has a diverse, outspoken and privately owned press.
 English-language titles are popular in the urban readership.
-West Bengal had 559 published newspapers in 2005, of which 430 were in Bengali.
+West Bengal had 559 published newspapers in 2005, of which 430 were in Bengali, with the largest circulated Bengali language newspapers and magazines in the world.
 Bengali cinema is divided between the media hubs of Dhaka and Kolkata.

 Sports

 Cricket and football are popular sports in the Bengal region.
 Local games include sports such as Kho Kho and Kabaddi, the latter being the national sport of Bangladesh.
 An Indo-Bangladesh Bengali Games has been organised among the athletes of the Bengali speaking areas of the two countries.